yqren2005/PR_Tools/README.md

-Create some Python tools used in-house at Juniper to automate PR processing and filtering.
+Create some Python tools used internally at Juniper to automate PR processing and filtering.